 All Aboard the Mendocino Coast

 Where dramatic—and secret—headlands meet a rollicking sea and a historic train winds through fragrant forest, Mendocino invites you to slow down, stay awhile.
-Ride to a redwood grove with a beverage bar and bonus hike, wander wild bluffs, then toast the day in a postcard-perfect village.
-Beaches beam.
-The artisan food scene shines.
+Ride the rails to a redwood grove with a beverage bar and bonus hike, wander wild bluffs and windswept beaches, then toast the day in a postcard-perfect village with a thriving culinary scene.
 This is Mendo-time.

 Week: 02.18.2026